Aeschylia Festival: Location

 The vast majority of the events take place at an abandoned industrial factory (formerly a soap factory that had been built in 1875) near the beach of Elefsina, with the exclusion of the first concert that takes place at the archeological site of the town, the location emphasizes the relation of the town with the modern industrial activity of Greece.
 The theatre plays are performed at a prefabricated metal and wooden theatre while the surrounding buildings are used for art installations and other artistic activities of the festival.

 Other activities

-Despite of the main program of the Aeschylia festival, each year a plethora of other events take place that are connected with it.
-For example, the most notable event is the Semi-marathon “On the Traces of Iera Odos” of 21 km (Athens- Elefsina) which also is held annually.
+In addition to the main program of the Aeschylia festival, each year a plethora of other events take place that are connected with it.
+For example, the most notable event is the Semi-marathon "On the Traces of Iera Odos" of 21 km (Athens- Elefsina) which also is held annually.